-- magnitude of peak flows when other hydrologic methods recommended in the manual are used. - h.
+- h.
 Calculations shall be provided showing how all times of concentration or lag times were computed, both for pre- and post-developed conditions.
 Likewise, adequate support must be provided for all composite runoff coefficients or curve numbers used. - i.
 If a computer program is used for hydrologic and hydraulic analysis and design, including generating and routing hydrographs, the output from the program shall be summarized in the Storm Water Management Report, and the name and version of the program shall be indicated.
 Computer output sheets may be attached to the report if desired by the authorized registered professional (refer to Subsection 8.2.1.
 Paragraph a.) or if requested by the City. - j.
 The design of every detention facility of any types shall consider the effects both of inflows in excess of those the facility is designed to accommodate and of malfunctioning of the primary outlet system.
 A safe path for overflow condition flows shall be provided. - k.
-Weirs shaped like a "V" ("V" notch weirs) shall be used where practical, considering structural or hydrological concerns. - In residential subdivisions, no more than 50% of the basin parameter may be a wall of any type unless the drive is provided to the bottom of the pond.
+Weirs shaped like a "V" ("V" notch weirs) shall be used where practical, considering structural or hydrological concerns. - 1.
+In residential subdivisions, no more than 50% of the basin parameter may be a wall of any type unless the drive is provided to the bottom of the pond.
 The drive shall be a minimum of 15 feet wide with a maximum slope of 20%.

-8.2.4 Detention Facility Location Criteria
+8.2.4 Stormwater Management Facility Location Criteria

 - a.
 For purposes of these Regulations, a detention facility shall be deemed to consist of the area within the maximum design ponding limits, unless a modification application is approved, the dam (if one) including all embankment slopes and wall footings (if applicable), primary and emergency outlet works, any drainage and access easements, and any energy dissipation devices.
 The intent of these regulations is to ensure that the extent of the facility is defined to allow flooding, access and maintenance.
 Granting of a modification will not nullify these regulations when the facility is a wet pond or lake, the area within the maximum design ponding limits is reduced to a few feet inside the normal pool elevation, and easements are provided on the perimeter properties to allow for flooding, access and maintenance around the lake.
 In addition, granting of the modification shall only be considered when the wet pond is an amenity and under no circumstances shall the dam and outlet structure lie on private property. - b.
 Detention facilities, to the greatest extent feasible, shall be located so as to minimize the amount of flow generated on the project site that bypasses the facility. - c.
-No portion of any detention facility shall disturb any required (as opposed to voluntary) buffer, landscape strip, or tree protection area, except that natural bottom detention ponds and their appurtenant structures, which require no grading and removal of trees, may encroach into a required construction buffer. - d.
-The 100-year ponding limits of a detention facility shall not encroach upon a public right-of-way.
+No portion of any detention facility shall disturb any required (as opposed to voluntary) buffer, landscape strip, or tree protection area, except that natural bottom detention ponds and their appurtenant structures, which require no grading and removal of trees, may encroach into a required construction buffer.